Sex Worker HIV Risk: What the Evidence Actually Says

 Practical takeaway

-If you visited a sex worker, do not turn it into a shame spiral
+Do not turn this into a shame spiral

 Mindset